Raibows/WebPlayground-of-StableDiffusion/README.md

 There are some platforms (e.g., Huggingface) providing such service for users to play online.
 However, they often do not provide full custom options for users and thus these models cannot be freely used.

-This repo based on Huggingface web demo provide an easy way to deploy your playground and unlock all options for the diffusion model.
+This repo based on Huggingface web demo provides an easy way to deploy your playground and unlock all options for the diffusion model.